 (f) Private Recreation — to accommodate regionally significant open space and recreational activities in private use.

+[Clause 12 amended in Gazette 9 Apr 2010 p.
+1363.]

 13. Change of zone by resolution

 By resolution of the Commission notified in the Gazette, land may be transferred from the Urban Deferred zone to the Urban zone.